 How is atrial fib treated?

-Several approaches are used to treat and prevent abnormal beating of the heart.
+There are several ways to treat and prevent abnormal beating of the heart, including:

-- Medications are used to slow down the fast heart rate, including:
+- Medications to slow down the fast heart rate, such as:

 - Beta blockers (atenolol, metoprolol, propanolol)